fgoicovic/gadget-polytrope/README.md

 # gadget-polytrope

-Generating a particle distribution with a polytropic profile.
+Generates a spherical particle distribution with a polytropic profile.
 It is oriented for producing initial conditions for GADGET, although it is possible to obtain the positions in ASCII format as well.